ie/Code-Challenge-1/README.md

 **Deliverables:**

 The source files, the test data and any test code.
-It is not required to provide any graphical output showing the movement of the toy robot.
+It is not required to provide any graphical output showing the movement of Pacman.